duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 - Is this the right instant answer type?
 Would it be better to implement this as another IA type?

-	- If this should really be another IA type (e.g. JavaScript heavy Goodie should probably be a Spice) it's best to note this as early in the process as possible, since the instant answer will need to be re-implemented and a new pull-request submitted.
+	- If this should really be another IA type (e.g., JavaScript heavy Goodie should probably be a Spice) it's best to note this as early in the process as possible, since the instant answer will need to be re-implemented and a new pull-request submitted.

 - What other data is available from this source? (check the API response for anything really useful that's not being displayed).